Crinum macowanii

 Crinum macowanii is a species of flowering plant in the Amaryllidaceae family.
 It is a deciduous bulbous plant species native to Africa that has been used in traditional medicine throughout southern Africa.

-In Kenya this plant is known as Gîtoka in Kikuyu Language.
+In Kenya this plant is known as Gîtoka in the Kikuyu language.

 Names

-The species name macowanii refers to the celebrated British botanist Peter MacOwan.
+The species name macowanii refers to the British botanist Peter MacOwan.

 It is known by a wide variety of names among the various peoples of Africa, an indication of its popularity as a medicinal herb: